-Since this year he has been entitled to disability pension.
+Since the beginning of this year, he is entitled to disability pension.
 In addition to (or despite of) the structural scoliosis he has been diagnosed with severe deterioration of intervertebral discs, nerve tissue damage on arms and legs, rotator cuff disease on left shoulder and severe arthritis of left hip.
 His tailbone has straightened which makes sitting uncomfortable and causes neural pain.
 Due to these factors he also has numbness on his left leg and cramps to both arms and legs.
 Oswestry disability index was 52.0 meaning severe disability.
 The idiopathic scoliosis affected greatly to his everyday life.
 Walking distance varied from few meters to maximum of 500 meters, depending on the day.
 During the past few years his condition has decreased rapidly, he has lost weight for over 10 kilos.

 The mobility was restricted to all directions especially in rotation and lateral flexion.
 Overall strength levels were weak and there was a great disbalance between right and left in muscle strength, right being weaker by almost 40 percent.

 When treating a scoliosis patient it is important to put the focus on the weaker side and not to let the stronger side lead the way.
 As we know, a body has an ability to balance itself and find ways to compensate the movement.
 We aim for the upright position and if our spine has a deformity such as scoliosis, elongated and weak muscles have their counterpart in short and strong muscles.
 Therefore the crucial point in rehabilitation is to try balance things out and teach the body correct movement patterns.
 In order to achieve this we need to be precise in our exercises and control the movement.